jmyers7/book/_sources/chapters/theory-to-practice.md

 ```
 &nbsp;

-But because each of the random variables $X_i$ is essentially a "duplicate" of the single 'price' random variable $X$, they all have the *same* distribution, in the sense that
+But because each of the random variables $X_i$ is essentially a "duplicate" of the single random variable $X$, they all have the *same* distribution, in the sense that

 \begin{equation*}
 P(X_1\in A) = P(X_2\in A) = \cdots = P(X_m\in A)